General Argyres-Douglas Theory: Generalities of Argyres-Douglas theory

 The scaling dimension of the various operators are found by requiring the Seiberg-Witten differential $\lambda=xdz$ to have dimension one:

 One also require that each term in the Seiberg-Witten curve to have the same dimension, therefore the scaling dimensions of coordinates $x$ and $z$ for the above theory are $[x]={3\over 5}$ and $[z]={2\over 5}$.
-Then it is easy to find the scaling dimension $[m]={4\over 5}$ and $[u]={6\over 5}$. $u$ is a relevant operator and $m$ is the coupling constant for this deformation, it is important to have $[m]+[u]=2$ so the above interpretation of the deformation is possible.
+Then it is easy to find the scaling dimensions for the parameters of the theory: $[m]={4\over 5}$ and $[u]={6\over 5}$. $u$ is a relevant operator and $m$ is the coupling constant for this deformation.
+It is important to have $[m]+[u]=2$ so the above interpretation of $\mathcal{N}=2$ preserving deformation is consistent.
 In fact, for any relevant operator $u_i$ of a AD theory, there has to be a coupling constant $m_i$ in the spectrum so that $[u_i]+[m_i]=2$ \cite{Argyres:1995xn}.
 The $U(1)_R$ charge of the operator is related to the scaling dimension at the superconformal point:

 This $U(1)_R$ in the IR has nothing to do with the UV $U(1)_R$ symmetry, though.